stall with various oriental spices in local bazaar

 Download Offline Maps and GPS

 In this age of technology, your smartphone can be your greatest ally.
 Download an offline map of Marrakesh or use a GPS app to help you find your way.
-This can be particularly useful when you require some directional assistance.
+This can be particularly useful when you need some directional assistance.

 Uncovering Almedina’s Treasures